refactoring-assistant/refactoring-assistant.github.io/code-smells/bloaters/long-parameter-list/LongParameterListReadme.md

 ## How to Locate it (Where)

-Look for constructors, methods that take in more than 3 or 4 parameters, especially parameters that are logically related and can be made part of the same object
+Look for constructors, methods that take in more than 3 or 4 parameters,

+especially parameters that are logically related and can be made part of the same object.

 ## How It Manifests (Why)